Applying Islamic Inheritance shares to Assets

 Debts

 This does not include only personal debts but all commercial or industrial debts too.
 Loans, Mortgages, Lines of credit, or any outstanding payments must be paid in full.
 You will rarely find a situation in today's world where a deceased person does not own any liabilities.
-It is a legal responsibility for an Executor or Trustee to inform creditors by declaring through advertisements, especially for those left with large assets.
+It is a legal responsibility for an administrator to inform creditors by declaring through advertisements, especially for those left with large assets.
 It is unfortunate sometimes that people left with enormous debt have nothing left for inheritors to distribute.
 Every Muslim must make an effort to pay off debts in their lifetime or think before signing up for any debts.

 Bequest

 The bequest must be paid immediately before inheritors get their share.
-The Executor or Trustee can easily find out from either Islamic Will or Trust how much bequest a deceased has declared.
+The Executor can easily find out from either Islamic Will or Trust how much bequest a deceased has declared.
 In some situations, the debt may turn out to be more than the bequest; you should seek an Islamic scholar's opinion before making any decision in this regard.

 Allah, the Most Glorified and the Most High, knows the best.
 As a human, We are limited to everything and can not perceive it in totality...